 Pension Risk Transfer Annuities.

-The term “Longevity Reinsurance Reserving Category” refers to include Longevity Reinsurance as defined under the definition provided in VM-01. of the Valuation Manual.
+The term “Longevity Reinsurance Reserving Category” includes all Longevity Reinsurance as defined under the definition provided in VM-01.

 The “Accumulation Reserving Category” includes all annuities within scope of VM-22 that are not in the “Payout Reserving Category” or “Longevity Reinsurance Reserving Category”.